Interference-Aware Opportunistic Random Access in Dense IoT Networks: Analysis of Aggregate Throughput Scaling Law

 \begin{proof}[Proof: \nopunct] We refer to Appendix B. \end{proof}

-Theorem \ref{theorem_scaling} indicates that the proposed IA-ORA protocol can achieve not only the near $\frac{K}{e}$ MAC throughput (corresponding to the pre-log term in (\ref{eq_scaling})) but also the power gain of $\log \log N$ in our multi-cell random access network.
-In particular, the power gain comes from the threshold setting of $\Phi_G$ in (\ref{eq_thre_G}), which enables us to guarantee a strong channel gain to the serving AP.
-To obtain such gains, the inter-cell interference leakage generated by a certain user needs to be well confined by setting $\Phi_I = \textsf{snr}^{-1}$.
-This implies that the rigid user scaling condition such that $N$ scales with snr as shown in (\ref{eq_condition}) is necessary to confine the total interference to a fixed level.
+Theorem \ref{theorem_scaling} indicates that our IA-ORA protocol can achieve not only the near $\frac{K}{e}$ MAC throughput (corresponding to the pre-log term in (\ref{eq_scaling})) but also the power gain of $\log \log N$ in multi-cell random access.
+In particular, the power gain comes from the threshold setting of $\Phi_G$ in (\ref{eq_thre_G}), which enables us to guarantee a high channel gain to the belonging AP.
+To obtain such gains, the inter-cell interference leakage caused by a certain user needs to be well confined by setting $\Phi_I = \textsf{snr}^{-1}$.
+This implies that the rigid user scaling condition in (\ref{eq_condition}) is necessary to confine the total interference to a fixed level.
 Based on the analytical result in Theorem \ref{theorem_scaling}, the following interesting observations are provided with respect to the parameters $K$, $\delta$, and $\epsilon$.

-\emph{Remark 3:} According to (\ref{eq_scaling}) and (\ref{eq_condition}), it is found that the aggregate PHY throughput scaling increases linearly with $K$ at the cost of more stringent user scaling condition (note that $N$ needs to increase exponentially with $K$ for given $\textsf{snr}$).
+\emph{Remark 3:} According to (\ref{eq_scaling}) and (\ref{eq_condition}), it is found that the aggregate throughput scaling increases linearly with $K$ at the cost of more strict user scaling law (note that $N$ needs to increase exponentially with $K$ for given $\textsf{snr}$).
 In ultra-dense random access networks with many users, our IA-ORA protocol can provide higher MAC throughput by deploying more APs.

-\emph{Remark 4:} We now turn to the effect of $\delta$ on the aggregate PHY throughput performance.
-Although increasing $\delta$ leads to an increment of the aggregate PHY throughput (refer to (\ref{eq_finalBound}) in Appendix B), it does not fundamentally change the aggregate PHY throughput \emph{scaling law}.
-However, increasing $\delta$ yields a more stringent user scaling condition.
-Thus, it is sufficient to select a proper value of $0<\delta<1$ according to the given network condition.
+\emph{Remark 4:} We now turn to the effect of $\delta$ on the aggregate throughput performance.
+Although increasing $\delta$ leads to an increment of the aggregate throughput (refer to (\ref{eq_finalBound}) in Appendix B), it does not fundamentally change the aggregate throughput \emph{scaling law}.
+However, increasing $\delta$ yields a higher number of users to guarantee the performance.
+Thus, it is sufficient to properly select a value of $0<\delta<1$ according to the given network condition.